The Commonplace

 Claims (17)

 Integrated Supply Planning (ISP) improves resilience and competitive performance only when advanced technologies (notably AI-enabled forecasting and ERP integration) are combined with organizational alignment, leadership commitment, and a data-driven culture.
-Firm Productivity mixed medium supply-chain resilience and firm competitive performance
+Firm Productivity mixed supply-chain resilience and firm competitive performance

 n=5